-- A. a comment period of at least one calendar month during which any member of the community may submit written information or opinions for the Assembly's consideration, - B. at least one public hearing during which any member of the community may submit information or opinions to the Assembly in person for its consideration, and, - C. solicitation of pertinent information from appropriate University officials.
+A. a comment period of at least one calendar month during which any member of the community may submit written information or opinions for the Assembly's consideration,

+B. at least one public hearing during which any member of the community may submit information or opinions to the Assembly in person for its consideration, and, pertinent information as the Assembly requests.

+C. solicitation of pertinent information from appropriate University officials.